 Revision Assistant gives students formative feedback on their writing based on a Common Core-aligned rubric.
 We call this feedback a “Signal Check.”
 Revision Assistant identifies strengths and weaknesses in students’ writing and provides guidance on how to improve based on the students’ work.
 Students can request Signal Checks as often as they like.
+Keep reading to learn more about how students request Signal Checks and the kinds of feedback they will receive.

 There are certain things Revision Assistant cannot evaluate.
-If a student requests a Signal Check and receives a pop up message, it just means that the student needs to keep working on the essay before Revision Assistant can give feedback.
+If a student requests a Signal Check and receives a pop-up message, it just means that the student needs to keep working on the essay before Revision Assistant can give feedback.
 There are a few situations where this might happen.

 The essay is too short.
 Revision Assistant wants to help, but it needs to have at least a few sentences of the student’s thoughts before it can provide useful feedback.
 It’s better not to ask for a Signal Check until writing several sentences or a full paragraph.

-The essay is off topic.
+The essay is off-topic.
 Revision Assistant can only help students when they have written something relevant to the essay prompt.

 The essay looks a lot like the assignment.
 Sometimes students use too many quotes from the readings or too much of the prompt in an answer.
 Revision Assistant will ask students in these situations to rephrase ideas in their own words before providing feedback.